Terms and Conditions

 Artists DO NOT have to be using IHC, IDEA Services or Choices NZ.
 The artwork must have been completed by the artists listed on the entry form, with minimal help from others.
 Group artworks will not be accepted.

-2. Artwork Medium
+2. Artwork medium

 All types of artworks are eligible, including drawing, painting, collage, or sculpture.
-Please note, we are no longer accepting photography entries in the IHC Art Awards.
 Artwork must be original and created by the artist with minimal help from others.

 3. Size